 Decreased faculty requirements for medical college (3): Probably this is the worst decision taken since the establishment of the medical apex body.
 No doubt it has helped in the establishment of many medical colleges but at the same time it resulted in to formation of substandard doctors which is readily apparent in recent years.
 Unfortunately, instead of treating the cause MCI is still focusing on the symptoms by conducting less effective programs like MET, clinical posting in phase I etc.

 For the proper engagement and interactive teaching environment in any pre, para or clinical subject minimum teacher student ratio should be 1:25.
 National and international education bodies like UGC, UNESCO, Ministry of human resource development itself has mentioned that ideal teacher student ratio should range between 1:25 to 1:30 (4,5,6).
 But for the basis unknown MCI has increased this ratio to whopping 1:50 for most of the subjects in the MBBS curriculum causing an irreparable dent to the MBBS education system.
-Does it mean Indian children are inborn knowledge of medical subjects so they don’t need a teacher?
+Does it mean Indian children have inborn knowledge of medical subjects so they don’t need a teacher?

 To increase the interest of students in studies and thus the quality of doctors recently MCI has introduced/ is planning to introduce clinical posting in Phase I. Again we think this decision has no relevance.
 For example, if we ask an Indian who has no knowledge of Chinese language to work in china then definitely he will lose interest in his work.
 Similarly a MBBS student who don’t know what is disease and how it develops (pathology) attends clinical posting in phase I then definitely he will lose his interest instead of gaining it.